AnnieTianyuHuang/product-portfolio/README.md

 ## Project Overview

-This portfolio showcases three innovative projects: Magiry.ai, Creathon for Solana, and Pinnect.
+This portfolio showcases three innovative projects: Magiry.ai and Pinnect.
 Each project leverages cutting-edge technology to provide unique solutions in their respective domains.

 ### Pinnect

 #### Overview
-Pinnect is a game-map collaboration tool for gamers, integrating Eluvio's content fabric for secure and innovative storytelling.
+Pinnect is an innovative platform designed to revolutionize how fan-fiction authors share and connect their ideas.
+By allowing authors to submit their stories, which are then dynamically linked to other complementary ideas, Pinnect fosters a community of like-minded individuals.
+Its game-like map interface adds an element of fun and discovery, making the creative process more engaging and interactive.
 ![Pinnect.001.jpeg](/images/Pinnect.001.jpeg)
 #### Key Features
 - **Eluvio Integration**: Tokenizes story cards and manages content securely.